-Management/Supervisory/Lead hand Responsibility
+7. Management/Supervisory/Lead hand Responsibility

-The Human Rights Code provides that a person who has the authority to prevent or discourage harassment may be held responsible for failing to do so.
+The Human Rights Code and Occupational Health & Safety Act provide that a person who has the authority to prevent or discourage harassment may be held responsible for failing to do so.
 All Managers/Supervisors/Lead hands therefore, have a particular duty to deal with such incidents as soon as they are made aware of them.
 Action should be taken even if a formal complaint has not been made.
 The Manager/Supervisor/Lead hand should advise the Director of the nature of the offence and the actions taken to address the problem.